 Besides the tour of the actual Globe Theater in London, you can also take a self-guided tour of the exhibition area.

 The Exhibition has an audio guide that will explain everything that is there.

 It takes about an hour to get through the exhibition with the audio guide and it is included in the standard admission price.

-In this area you will find artifacts uncovered from excavation of the original Globe Theater area as well as other significant facts about the life of William Shakespeare.
+In this area, you will find artifacts uncovered from the excavation of the original Globe Theater in London as well as other significant facts about the life of William Shakespeare.

 You will find examples of costuming used during productions as well as musical instruments that were played during the time of Shakespeare’s life.

 - The Globe Theater that stands today is only yards away from the original (that burnt down nearly 400 years ago!)